rotundasoftware/parcelify/README.md

 └── main.js
 ```

-In my-module's package.json, the module's style assets are enumerated using glob notation:
+In my-module's package.json, the module's style assets are enumerated (glob notation):

 ```
 {